HamzaElshennawy/proval/README.md

   main.dart      # App entry point
 ```

+## Installation

+Download the APK from [GitHub](https://github.com/HamzaElshennawy/proval/releases/tag/Prerelease).

 ---

 ## 📝 Notes

 - If you see "No matches found" or "Server timeout", the API may be down or blocked.
 Try again later.
+- This app is not affiliated with Riot Games or VLR.gg.
+It uses the open API provided by [vlrggapi.vercel.app](https://vlrggapi.vercel.app).
+- This app is still in development.
+If you encounter any issues, please report them on the [GitHub Issues page](https://github.com/HamzaElshennawy/proval/issues).

 ---